 Although researchers have found a genetic basis to RLS - meaning if one of your family members has it then you are at higher risk - they still don't know what really causes it.

-A lack of dopamine (a type of chemical transmitter in the body) or low iron is thought to play a role, and the syndrome is also strongly associated with depression and anxiety disorders.
-RLS may be the only complaint a person has or it may seem to follow on from another disorder.
-But research is ongoing to determine the exact cause of this troublesome problem.
+A lack of dopamine (a type of chemical transmitter in the body) or low iron is thought to play a role, and the syndrome is also strongly associated with depression or anxiety disorders.
+RLS may be the only complaint a person has, or it may seem to follow on from another disorder.
+Research is attempting to determine the exact cause of this troublesome problem.

 Double-Trouble With Jerking Limb Movements During Sleep

 Have you ever watched a dog's legs twitch and spasm in their sleep as if they were running?

 Well, humans occasionally do this as well, and it's known as Periodic Limb Movement of Sleep (PLMS).
 In fact, 4 out of 5 people with RLS have PLMS, as well.
 These movements can be so violent that they often jerk the person awake, making for an exhausting night and very little sleep!

 There is no specific exam or lab test a doctor can do to determine if you have RLS.
 Your description of what happens to your body when you try to relax is usually sufficient.Tell your doctor if you have:

 - An overwhelming urge to move your limbs, accompanied by an uncomfortable or tingling sensation

 - Funny sensations in your legs triggered by rest, relaxation, or sleep, and relieved with movement